isaacwilliams/losing-games-blog/src/pages/2018-12-14-gods/index.md

 #### Rituals

 Each god has a ritual, and a focus of that ritual.
-The exact meaning and details of this should be interpreted by the GM when required.
+The exact details of this ritual and how it is practiced should be interpreted by the GM when required.

 <div data-table-marker="gods"></div>